alexxodavid/madLibExcercise/README.md

 **Variable Declaration and Assignment**

--Practice declaring variables using const and let.
+- Practice declaring variables using const and let.

--Understand and use different data types in JavaScript (strings, numbers, booleans, objects).
+- Understand and use different data types in JavaScript (strings, numbers, booleans, objects).

 **Manipulating Objects**

--Learn how to define objects with properties and access them using dot notation.
+- Learn how to define objects with properties and access them using dot notation.

 **Boolean Expressions**

-Understand how to write and evaluate boolean expressions to represent logical conditions.
+- Understand how to write and evaluate boolean expressions to represent logical conditions.